amc-98/myBSCS-Classes-Notes/README.md

 A repo to store notes on classes from my Bachelors of Science degree program.

 ## Purpose
 <p>The <a href="https://github.com/WGU-BSCS/bscs-classes">current one</a> from the WGU BSCS group is empty and I don't recognize a lot of the course numbers from my BSCS program on it.
-I'm going to fill this repo up with notes and links to resources from classes I've taken and have yet taken, as well as my thoughts on them.
+So I decided to fill this repo up with notes and links to resources from classes I've taken and have yet taken, as well as my thoughts on them.
 Since I don't want to receive an academic strike or anything similar, I'm not going to be putting up projects or official documents.
-If you've seen my notes, you'll also probably notice that they aren't word-for-word transcriptions of the textbooks either.</p>
+If you know where to look, you probably know where to find everything already.</p>
 <br />

+## Update
+<p>Whew!
+It took a few days to do, but it's finally done and ready to share!
+I hope when other people finally check it out that they find it useful.
+If you're one of such people and want me to add something to the repo or want me to remove a link to your reddit Write-Up, contact me on either here or Reddit (same username).</p>

 ## Classes
 <p>Below is a list of the classes covered in this repo (with links to their readmes).
 I've seperated it by courses I've taken for the degree program and completed, courses in the program I haven't taken yet, and if applicable, courses I've taken with the degree program that have either undergone significant changes (like PA courses becoming OAs or the curriculum changing).</p>